wemogy/documentation/docs/identity/development.md

 To use the identity service with local development, you have the following options:

 - Run a local instance of wemogy Identity
-- Trick your local web server into assuming to host from myapp.com instead of localhost and modify your DNS entries
+- Run your local app on a different domain than localhost

 ### Run a local instance of wemogy Identity